ropensci/roweb3/content/technotes/2020-12-17-vcr-release/index.md

 Matching on host means that you are matching on just the hostname, e.g., in `https://google.com`, the hostname or host is `google.com`.
 That is, if you match on host you ignore the scheme (so requests could have http or https), and you ignore anything else in the url after the hostname.
 So if you do requests to `https://google.com/foo` and `https://google.com/bar` they will match even though their paths components do not match.

 Matching on path means that you are matching on any path components of a URL.
 For example, if a URL is `https://google.com/foo/bar`, the path is `foo/bar`.
-So if you do requests to `https://google.com/foo/bar` and `https://duckduckgo.com/foo/bar` they will match even though their hostname's do not match.
+So if you do requests to `https://google.com/foo/bar` and `https://duckduckgo.com/foo/bar` they will match even though their hostnames do not match.

 See the [Configure vcr request matching](https://docs.ropensci.org/vcr/articles/request_matching) for more on request matching.